mateuszjurewicz/tensorflow_speech_recognition/README.md

 </p>

-In case you're interested in setting up a good system of monitoring your scalars and histograms through tensorboard, I recommend source [13].
+In case you're interested in setting up a good system of monitoring your scalars and histograms through tensorboard, take a deeper look at source [13].

 ## Next Steps
 This section discusses possible ways of expanding this project, ways of